 Giuseppe Garibaldi was an Italian soldier and the architecture has a real Italian feel.
 The Square is busy but it is worth sitting back with a drink just to watch the daily activity.
 You will hear street music and large TV screens in lively bars showing live sport regularly.

 Head to the Museum of Modern Art and go to its rooftop terrace if you want 360-degree views of the whole area.

 Stay in Garibaldi if You want a convenient base in Nice and are not concerned with crowds, Watching the world go by appeals to you, You don’t need to be on the beach.

-Best places to stay in Garibaldi:🔍MORE HOTELS IN GARIBALDI
+Best places to stay in Garibaldi:🔍MORE HOTEL DEALS IN GARIBALDI

 8. Carre d’Or, an exclusive area to stay in Nice